drewdavisvt/davis-podcast-moves/commonmoves.md

 -The audio clip reads:
 >"Be apart of the best pro wrestling podcast today by supporting the Going In Raw patron.
 You can enjoy the live taping of the show, exclusive merchandise and patron only episode side and so much more.
 Support Going In Raw today; click the link in the description."

 -From one sound byte to another, the viewer now hears and sees multiple WWE Superstars stating one is watching "Going in Raw" and or "Smackdown Live (another show owned by WWE)," as a joke.
-After the audio and video fades out, now one sees a Steve and Larson in a live video podcast.
+After the audio and video fades out, now one sees a Steve and Larson in a live set-up.

--Steve then lists all the places their podcasts are available such as Soundcloud, Facebook, etc and listing benefits of being a patron, before moving into the new content of the show.
+-Steve then lists all the places their podcasts are available such as Soundcloud, Facebook, etc., listing benefits of being a patron, and then moving into the new content of the show.

 ####Flow
 -Content of the show is organized as the two men recap and offer insight of the past show, whether it is Raw for episode 170 or Smackdown for episode 171.